storybuilder-org/StoryCAD/docs/Concept_Tab.md

 Initially, phrase your concept as a "what if" question.
 Then use ‘What if?
 And ‘What happens is’ to flesh out your idea.  <br/>

 A good concept sparks more “what if” questions. <br/>

-[tk: Move exapanded discussion and the following examples to Reference] <br/>

 Other Examples: <br/>